Shihan Frank T Perry

 Chobham Club Instructor

 The club is run by Sensei Phil, who holds the rank of 3rd Dan Karate.
 He also holds the grade of 1st Kyu (Brown) in Ju-Jutsu.
-He has trained for many years in Muay Thai Boxing (under Mick Murphy and other senior instructors at Woking Thai Boxing Club) in order to add a further dimension to his own training.
-Phil is also assisted by Darren Meredith, 2nd Dan Karate, Dave Brown, 2nd Dan Karate, & Andrew Lowe, 2nd Dan Karate (Dave and Andrew also trained in Muay Thai at Woking Thai Boxing Club over several years).
-Both of our senior instructors (Phil & Darren) also hold NVQ – Level 2 and B-Tech – Level 2 in Martial Arts Coaching.
+He has trained for many years (18 years+) in Muay Thai Boxing (under Mick Murphy and other senior instructors at Woking Thai Boxing Club) in order to add a further dimension to his own training.
+Phil is also assisted by Darren Meredith, 2nd Dan Karate, Dave Brown, 2nd Dan Karate, & Andrew Lowe, 2nd Dan Karate (Dave and Andrew also trained in Muay Thai at Woking Thai Boxing Club for several years).
+Both of our senior instructors (Phil & Darren) also hold NVQ – Level 2 and B-Tech – Level 2 in Martial Arts Coaching and both are First Aid qualified (Phil is a First Aid Instructor).